airswap/airswap-about/instant/run-a-maker.md

+{% hint style="warning" %}
+This documentation is in the works and subject to change.
+{% endhint %}

-Running a maker for AirSwap has three simple requirements.
+Running a maker for AirSwap Instant has three simple requirements.

 - An HTTPS server at a public endpoint that implements [JSON-RPC 2.0](http://www.jsonrpc.org/specification) and [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
 - Pricing logic for the tokens that you wish to trade